hannahnier/portfolio/README.md

 - **React** & **Vite**
 - **CSS-Module** für das Styling
 - **Node.js & Express.js** für den Backend-Server
-- **Nodemailer** für die E-Mail-Funktionalität
+- **Nodemailer** für die E-Mail-Funktionalität des Kontaktformulars
+- **Eigenes Wörterbuch** für die Übersetzung der Inhalte je nach gewünschter Sprache

 ---

 # English Version

-This fully responsive single-page portfolio application was built with React and Vite and uses CSS Modules for styling.
+This fully responsive single-page portfolio was built with React and Vite and uses CSS Modules for styling.
+The contact form is linked to a small server to send emails in the backend.
+Either English or German can be selected as the language.

 ## Preview